MOMO syndrome

 MOMO syndrome is an extremely rare genetic disorder which belongs to the overgrowth syndromes and has been diagnosed in only seven cases around the world, and occurs in 1 in 100 million births.
 The name is an acronym of the four primary aspects of the disorder: Macrosomia (excessive birth weight), Obesity, Macrocephaly (excessive head size) and Ocular abnormalities.
 It is unknown if it is a life-limiting condition.
 MOMO syndrome was first diagnosed in 1993 by Professor Danilo Moretti-Ferreira, a Brazilian researcher in the Genetic and Clinical Studies of neurodevelopmental disorders.
+Marty Rodin who resides in the USVI is a perfect example.

 This syndrome's acronym is an intended pun.
 It refers to the traditionally tall and obese king of Carnivals, Momus—Rei Momo in Portuguese.

 Signs and symptoms

 Along with the four aspects of the disorder that give it its name, there are also other common symptoms: